-In line with the University closure of on-campus classes due to the spread of COVID-19 (Coronavirus), the Booth Family Hall of Athletics is closed until further notice.
-For additional information and updates, visit cornonavirus.ku.edu.
+In line with the University closure of on-campus classes due to the spread of COVID-19 (Coronavirus), the Booth Family Hall of Athletics is closed until August 9.
+For additional information and updates, visit coronavirus.ku.edu.

 NORMAL HOURS OF OPERATION

 Monday – Saturday: 10 a.m. to 5 p.m.